khaled-sharaf/crud-generator/README.md

-            'nullable' => true, // Whether the field can be null (default: false) 'default' => 'string_test', // Default value for the field 'migrationType' => 'string', // Database column type (default: same as 'type') 'addFilter' => true, // Add a custom filter for this field (default: false) 'translatable' => true, // Whether the field is translatable (default: false) 'validation' => [ // Laravel validation rules (optional)
+            'nullable' => true, // Whether the field can be null (default: false) 'default' => 'string_test', // Default value for the field 'migrationType' => 'string', // Database column type (default: same as 'type') 'addToFilter' => true, // Add a custom filter for this field (default: false) 'translatable' => true, // Whether the field is translatable (default: false) 'validation' => [ // Laravel validation rules (optional)
                 // 'required',